HSun981/pulpy-joss/paper.md

 We present SigPy.RF, an extensive set of open-source, Python-ba­­sed tools for magnetic resonance imaging (MRI) radiofrequency (RF) pulse design.
 This toolbox extends the SigPy Python software package and leverages SigPy’s existing capabilities for GPU computation, iterative optimization, and powerful abstractions for linear operators, proximal operators, and applications.
 Tools are available for all steps of the excitation design process including trajectory/gradient design, pulse design, and simulation.
 Our implemented functions for pulse design include advanced Shinnar-LeRoux (SLR), multiband, adiabatic, optimal control, B$_1^+$-selective and small-tip parallel transmission (pTx) designers.

 # Statement of need
-The field of magnetic resonance imaging is currently experiencing rapid growth in the num- ber of available open source imaging tools.
-Tools have been made freely available for MRI hardware development [@Amrein2022; @Anand2018], system simulation [@Villena2014; @Stocker2010], pulse sequence pro- gramming [@Layton2017], image reconstruction [@Ong2019; @Uecker2015], and post-processing and analysis [@Avants2014; @Duval2018].
+The field of magnetic resonance imaging is currently experiencing rapid growth in the number of available open source imaging tools.
+Tools have been made freely available for MRI hardware development [@Amrein2022; @Anand2018], system simulation [@Villena2014; @Stocker2010], pulse sequence programming [@Layton2017], image reconstruction [@Ong2019; @Uecker2015], and post-processing and analysis [@Avants2014; @Duval2018].
-However, one critical step of the imaging pipeline which has seen limited open-source tool de- velopment is RF pulse design.
-While RF pulse developers increasingly share code online in independent repositories, no unified set of common pulse design tools has been main- tained in a rigorous and consistent manner with easy-to-read code and tutorials.
+However, one critical step of the imaging pipeline which has seen limited open-source tool development is RF pulse design.
+While RF pulse developers increasingly share code online in independent repositories, no unified set of common pulse design tools has been maintained in a rigorous and consistent manner with easy-to-read code and tutorials.
 This is despite the reality that in many cases, carefully designed or application-specific RF pulses are crucial to the success of MRI techniques.
-An open source pulse design code library would facilitate the development and dissemination of novel techniques and the comparison of approaches, similar to how BART [@Uecker2015] and SigPy [@Ong2019] have made advanced parallel imaging and recon- struction methods widely accessible.
-To meet this need, we have developed a library of pulse design tools as part of the SigPy Python package for signal processing and image re- construction [@Ong2019].
+An open source pulse design code library would facilitate the development and dissemination of novel techniques and the comparison of approaches, similar to how BART [@Uecker2015] and SigPy [@Ong2019] have made advanced parallel imaging and reconstruction methods widely accessible.
+To meet this need, we have developed a library of pulse design tools as part of the SigPy Python package for signal processing and image reconstruction [@Ong2019].
 We call this new package SigPy.RF.
 SigPy.RF is constructed as a nested package within the broader SigPy package.\autoref{fig:hierarchy} illustrates where the RF pulse design tools fit into the broader SigPy software, as a nested package within the package for general MRI tools.

 ![New RF pulse design tools (red) within the SigPy package hierarchy.
 The pulse